SarvarKh/ofn-wiki/Karma.md

     $ brew update
     $ brew install npm

 Our Karma setup requires PhantomJS.
 The package.json file specifies a version of PhantomJS, but this will simply create a link to any existing version of PhantomJS in the path that matches the version requirements.
-If you want to use an existing PhnatomJS install, make sure the version matches the one specified in package.json and that the executable in is your path.
+If you want to use an existing PhantomJS install, make sure the version matches the one specified in package.json and that the executable in is your path.
 I installed PhantomJS globally using:

     $ npm install -g phantomjs-prebuilt